it's good-by to the Navy and hello civilian life.

 Me, and Ollie North, taken at the Sean Hannity Freedom Concert May 2008.

-daughter, and her husband, live in Southern California - she's
+daughter lives in Southern California - she's